3liz/3liz.github.io/docs/workshop/lizmap-short-english.md

     Lizmap is using **QGIS Server** in the background, the legend is, therefore, the same as in QGIS Desktop.

     Some settings in the QGIS project **or** in the Lizmap plugin can have effects in the web interface.

-!!! tip
-    **Starting from now**, often send the QGS file and the CFG file on the server to check the result online.

 * Make a quick symbology on a point layer :
       * on `persons`, change the default symbol using a **single symbol**.